react-static/react-static/README.md

 When using custom routing, there are 2 types of 404 pages:

-- **Static 404 page** - At build time, `react-static` will automatically attempt to render a `/404` path in your app.
+- **Static 404 page** - At build time, React Static will automatically attempt to render a `/404` path in your app.
 Whatever renders as a result of this path will be exported to `404.html` and be used for pages not found on **first load**.
 - **Dynamic 404 pages** - For `<Link>`s and in-app navigations that don't match your custom routing structure, you must handle those situations yourself.
 The best (and most thorough) way to handle this scenario is to make sure you use a catch all `<Route component={SomeComponent} />` at the end of **all** `<Switch>` statements in your app.
 Not all of them must point to the same 404 component, since you may want to show a custom 404 page for a post that isn't found, versus a page that isn't found.

+---
 ### Automatic Routing with Custom Render Props
 Occasionally, you may need to render the automatic `<Routes>` component in a custom way.
 The most common use-case is illustrated in the [animated-routes](https://github.com/nozzle/react-static/tree/master/examples/animated-routes) example transitions.
 To do this, utilize one of these three render prop formats: